-Buy-To-Let Product: The portfolio consists entirely of buy-to-let loans.
+Buy-To-Let Product: The portfolio consists entirely of prime buy-to-let loans.
 Fitch considers loans on buy-to-let properties to be inherently more susceptible to default than those secured on an owner-occupied property, simply because the borrower is more likely to default on a loan secured on an investment property than on one secured on their own home.
-Comparison: Previous Paragon transactions, including PM12, also consisted entirely of buy-to-let loans.
-Mitigated by: The base default probability for buy-to-let loans has been increased in Fitch's default analysis.
+Comparison: previous Paragon transactions, including PM13, also consisted entirely of buyto-let loans.
+Mitigated by: the base default probability for buy-to-let loans has been increased by 15% in Fitch's default analysis.
 The risk of buy-to-let loans is further mitigated by the fact that most of the PML borrowers are considered professional landlords, with a proven history of maintaining a portfolio of investment properties.
 Around 75% of the MTL borrowers are viewed as private investor landlords making a long-term investment in the property market.
-For additional information about Fitch's view on this market in the UK please see "Rent Review 2004 - An Update on the UK Buy-to-Let Market" dated 20 January 2004 and available at www.fitchratings.com.
+For additional information about Fitch's view on this market in the UK please see "Rent Review 2007 - An update on the UK Buy-to-Let Market", dated 5 February 2007 and available at www.fitchratings.com.

 - Underwriting: As a result of its preference to work with professional landlords, PML focuses on the credit profile of a borrower and their demonstrated ability to manage a portfolio of properties.
-The underwriting methodology therefore begins with a full assessment of the borrower's underlying credit position before a decision to lend, or not, is made, rather than relying solely on a rent-to-interest coverage ratio.
-Only when PML is comfortable with the borrower's credit profile is an assessment of each property made, based on a combination of LTV (loan-to-value) analysis (maximum 85%) and rental interest coverage ratio ("ICR"), generally a minimum of 125%, but 100% in limited circumstances.
-The ICR is calculated over the Paragon reference rate ("reference rate"), which is currently at 5%. - Historical Performance: The buy-to let product lacks a historical track record through a recession in the UK although almost all PML and MTL transactions have performed relatively well.
-First Flexible 4 is the only First Flexible transaction to have suffered any loss at all.
-However, the losses account for less than 1bp of the original portfolio balance.
-Please refer to the graphs in the transaction summary sheet at the end of this report. - Interest Coverage Ratio: For all originations, PML calculates ICR using the Paragon reference rate (generally a minimum of 125%, but 100%) in limited circumstances).
-The PML reference rate, which was 5% at the time of writing, is reviewed regularly, taking into account movements in base rates and Libor.
-Since the closing of PM12, although Bank of England has raised the Bank Base Rate by 0.25%, the reference rate has been kept unchanged by Paragon.
-The PML reference rate may sometimes be below rates charged on the loans.
+The underwriting methodology therefore begins with a full assessment of the borrower's underlying credit position before a decision on lending is made, rather than relying solely on a rent-to-interest coverage ratio.
+Only when PML is comfortable with the borrower's credit profile is an assessment of each property made, based on a combination of LTV (loan-tovalue) analysis (maximum 90%) and rental interest coverage ratio "ICR - generally a minimum of 125%, but 100% in limited circumstances).
+The ICR is calculated over the Paragon reference rate (reference rate), which is currently at 5%. - Historical Performance: The buy-to-let product lacks a complete historical track record through a recession in the UK, although almost all PML and MTL transactions have performed relatively well.
+Only three outstanding deals Paragon Mortgages No.7, 8 & 9 have suffered losses on sold repossession.
+These losses are less than 2bps of the aggregate of the initial deal sizes.
+For arrears performance, please refer to the graphs in the transaction summary sheet at the end of this report. - Interest Coverage Ratio: For all originations, PML & MTL calculate ICR using the Paragon reference rate (generally a minimum of 125%, but 100% in limited circumstances).
+The Paragon reference rate, which was 5% at the time of writing, is reviewed periodically, taking into account movements in base rates and Libor.
+Since the closing of PM13, although the Bank of England has raised the Bank Base Rate, the reference rate has been kept unchanged by Paragon.
+The Paragon reference rate may sometimes be below rates charged on the loans.
 When the ICR is calculated using the actual loan rate it might result in a ratio below 125% or 100%.
-The WA ICR, based on the stabilised margin after the end of a teaser period as calculated by Fitch is 1.36 for the provisional pool.
-Comparison: PM12 had a lower WA ICR of 1.27.
-The PML/MTL ICR threshold for professional landlords is more conservative than the 100%-110% minimum ICRs that some other non-conforming lenders are offering.
-Mitigated by: Fitch has incorporated the impact of ICR based on stabilised rates charged on loans after the end of teaser period in its default analysis.
-Moreover, unlike competitors, the ICR calculation is only one element of PML's underwriting process.
-PML additionally evaluates each borrower's financial position.
+The WA ICR, based on the stabilised margin after the end of a teaser period as calculated by Fitch, is 1.01 for the provisional pool.
+Comparison: PM13 had a higher WA ICR of 1.36.
+Treatment: Fitch has incorporated the impact of ICR based on stabilised rates charged on loans after the end of the teaser period in its default analysis.
+Moreover, unlike competitors, the ICR calculation is only one element of Paragon's underwriting process.
+Paragon additionally evaluates each borrower's financial position.